-The fund balance for the Accommodations and Hospitality Tax Fund increased by approximately \$512,000.
-This increase was primarily due to revenues exceeding operating expenditures, capital outlay, debt payments, and transfers to the General Fund.
-At June 30, 2019, fund balance was approximately \$3,528,000; the entire amount is restricted for tourism-related expenditures.
+The fund balance for the Accommodations and Hospitality Tax Fund decreased by approximately \$48,000.
+While revenues did exceed expenditures by approximately \$350,000, transfers to the General Fund of approximately \$398,000 led to the decrease.
+Revenues decreased from the prior year by approximately \$115,000, primarily due to lower than usual accommodations taxes during the fourth quarter caused by the COVID-19 health pandemic.
+At June 30, 2020, the fund balance was approximately \$3,480,000; the entire amount is restricted for tourism-related costs.

-In addition, the fund balances of the other governmental funds increased by approximately \$70,000 over the prior year fund balances.
+In addition, the fund balances of the other governmental funds decreased by approximately \$70,000 from the prior year fund balances, primarily due to a decrease in fund balance of approximately \$53,000 in the Simpsonville Elementary Improvement Fund due to capital outlay for improvements to the Arts Center.

-Proprietary Fund.
-The City's proprietary fund provides the same type of information found in the government-wide statements but in more detail.
-Net position of the Sewer Enterprise Fund at the end of the year amounted to approximately \$12,726,000.
+Proprietary Funds.
+The City's proprietary funds provide the same type of information found in the government-wide statements but in more detail.

+Net position of the Sewer Enterprise Fund at the end of the year amounted to approximately \$13,903,000.
 Details on changes in the City's Sewer Fund were as follows:

-Total sewer operating revenues increased approximately \$64,000 from the prior year.
-Sewer operating expenses decreased approximately \$72,000 from the prior year.
-Net position increased approximately \$552,000 as a result of revenues exceeding expenses.
+• Total sewer operating revenues decreased approximately \$71,000 from the prior year.
+Sewer operating expenses decreased approximately \$62,000 from the prior year.
+The City received approximately \$687,000 in capital contributions related to infrastructure donations in the current year.
+Net position increased approximately \$1,177,000 as a result of revenues exceeding expenses and the capital contributions previously mentioned.